This is for Christians only. It’s about the Bible. For us, the Bible is The Authoritative Narrative.

 “Let’s say you buy a new cookbook featuring healthy dessert recipes, none of which use sugar.
 In the introduction to the book the author explains her reasons for avoiding sugar products, telling you that you will find sumptuous, sweet dessert recipes—but all without sugar.
 And so, throughout the rest of the book, the word sugar is not found a single time—not once!
 Would it be right to conclude that avoiding sugar was not important to the author?
 To the contrary, it was so important that every single recipe in the book makes no mention of sugar.

-In my next post on this I’ll highlight Brown’s textual reasoning in support of his claim that The Bible is a heterosexual book.
-In the meantime you can pick up the book and read it for yourself.
+The Bible is a heterosexual book.
+You can pick up the book and read it for yourself.
 Why not?
 I’ve read everything on both sides of this discussion, beginning in the early 1980s and up to the present.
 So has Brown, BTW.